Almost 40 percent of people over the age of 65 experience some form of memory loss, according to the Alzheimer’s Association.

 If you notice any warning signs that could indicate dementia, don’t ignore them.
 Contact your doctor.
 Early detection and treatment can help delay progression of symptoms and help patients maintain independence longer.

 At Lutheran Life Villages, we’re here to help.
-We offer state-of-the-art adult day care and residential care specializing in Alzheimer’s and other forms of dementia.
+We offer state-of-the-art residential care specializing in Alzheimer’s and other forms of dementia.
 Our therapists focus on each person to help those living with dementia to reach their highest functional levels.

-Our Adult Day Services program at the Village at Birchwood provides day care for individuals with Alzheimer’s and dementia the way it should be done, with a focus on the individual and their family.
-And our Memory Care Neighborhood in Fort Wayne provides a welcoming, nurturing and structured living environment for people with early-onset, primary-diagnosis Alzheimer’s disease, as well as other forms of dementia and memory loss.
+Our Memory Care Neighborhoods at the Village at Anthony Boulevard and the Village at Kendallville provide a welcoming, nurturing and structured living environment for people with early-onset, primary-diagnosis Alzheimer’s disease, as well as other forms of dementia and memory loss.

 Advanced, compassionate services are another reason why nonprofit Lutheran Life Villages is a leader in memory care, senior retirement living and senior healthcare in Northeast Indiana.